PAU-survey/bcnz/README.md

 conn = bcnz.connect_db()

+For seeing the emission line ratios used:

+bcnz.model.line_ratios()

 # Acknowledgement
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the grant agreement No